 Q: How do I find an internship?

 A: The Career Development Center maintains a list of open positions.
 Make sure you are on their email distribution list.
-You can increase your chances for getting a good internship by using other resources as well (friends, family, senior MISBD students who already had an internship, etc.).
+You can increase your chances of getting a good internship by using other resources as well (friends, family, senior MISBD students who already had an internship, etc.).
 Be sure to have a resume ready and make use of the counseling services of the Career Development Center.

 Q: I found a possible job, but I'm not sure if it qualifies for MIS 495?